suvrat29/Card_detection/README.md

   }
  ```

- *Note: The label map ID numbers should be the same as what is defined in the generate_tfrecord.py file.*
+ *Note: The label map ID numbers should be the same as defined in the generate_tfrecord.py file.*

  #### 5b.
 Configure Training